Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 Are you overwhelmed or intrigued to see these developments emerge in your baby?

-Remember all babies experience these changes differently, and there is no better time to work on good sleep than the time where you are ready.
+Remember, all babies experience these changes differently, and there is no better time to work on good sleep than the time when you are ready.

-All of our 60,000 clients have chosen to improve their babies sleep when the time was right for them and their family despite any impending wonder week leaps, and as you can see your baby will be growing, changing and developing so much in the first 2 years, it would be almost impossible to find an “ideal” window in that time.
+All of our 100,000 clients have chosen to improve their baby's sleep when the time was right for them and their families despite any impending wonder week leaps, and as you can see your baby will be growing, changing and developing so much in the first two years, it would be almost impossible to find an “ideal” window in that time.

 How have you found it?
-Comment below, share your story with our community.
+Comment below and share your story with our community.

 Emma Purdue